dhk4059/cs-35l-project/README.md

 # CS 35L Final Project - RateMyResidential
-Winter 2022 Web application project for rating and viewing housing ratings around UCLA for CS 35L in UCLA.
+Winter 2022 Web application project for rating and viewing on-campus residential dorms in UCLA.
-The frontend was built with React with Firebase as the backend.
+The frontend was built with React with Firebase as the backend for the database, user authentication, and hosting.

 ## Instructions on installing and running the app: